-In order to be accepted as a training institute under the umbrella of NFP the institutes training program as a minimum has to be in accordance with the standards of NFP .
+In order to be accepted as a training institute under the umbrella of NFP the institutes training programmes must as a minimum be in accordance with NFP / EAP.
+These standards also apply for members of associated psychotherapy societies.

-No, there is no national register for psychotherapists, but there is a voluntary lists of practitioners of alternative treatments in which many of the members of NFPs member associations are listed in the section of their modality.
+There is no national register for psychotherapists, but Alternativregisteret is a voluntary register of practitioners of alternative treatments, fulfilling certain criteria such as membership in approved professional organisations, insurance etc..
+Many psychotherapists from NFPs member associations are listed there.

-This varies a lot but usually in the range of Euro 60-130
+This varies a lot but generally in the range of Euro 60-130

 Usually not, but there are exceptions